• Skip to primary navigation

 Yes, I’d like to sponsor a family!

 Although Orlando brings to mind Disney stories, smiling children and summer vacations, the 2008 recession hit the city hard.
 The collapse of a hyper-inflated real estate market and a sharp downturn in tourism took their toll, with many residents of central Florida losing tourism related jobs.
-As the country and the state of Florida have rebounded since 2010, Orlando’s unemployment rate has dropped, but at least 350,000 Central Floridians remain mired in poverty, in large part because available jobs pay very low wages.
+As the country and the state of Florida have rebounded since 2010, Orlando’s unemployment rate has dropped, but at least 46,000 Orlando residents remain mired in poverty, in large part because available jobs pay very low wages.

 The working poor number is even bigger.
 A United Way study showed that 43% of households in Orlando’s Orange County report being unable to afford bare necessities, despite being employed.
 The median hourly wage in Florida is one of the country’s lowest.